WinVector/Examples/rebalance/ROC_shape.md

 ![](ROC_shape_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-When we plot both of these ROC plots on the same graph we see they are assymetric, neither is dominant or better, and they also are not convex.
+When we plot both of these ROC plots on the same graph we see they are asymmetric, neither is dominant or better, and they also are not convex.

 ``` r
 ROCPlotPair2(